tobua/release-npm-action/README.md

 ### `release-npm` in Commit Body

 To request the next commit to be released if the pipeline passes add a remark to the commit message.
+Check out this [blog post](https://onwebfocus.com/commit) detailing semantic versioning and including a tool to generate commit messages including a release annotation.

 ```
 feat(component): implement swipe and dot functionality for Intro